 Profile

 Sampling only occurs during the profile phase and is defined by a user selected depth table that is flashed into memory.
+KJ-do we want to rule out sampling in the park phase???
+Argo samples T and Z in park phase and reports the data.

 Telemetry